-We compare KAR with some baselines that leverage pretraining techniques with text or behavioral data to enhance the recommendation models, such as P5~\cite{p5}, UniSRec~\cite{UniSRec}, VQRec~\cite{VQRec}. \textbf{P5}~\cite{p5} is a text-to-text paradigm that unifies recommendation tasks and learns different tasks with the same language modeling objective during pretraining. \textbf{UniSRec}~\cite{UniSRec} designs a universal sequence representation learning approach for sequential recommenders, which introduces contrastive pretraining tasks to effective transfer across scenarios. \textbf{VQ-Rec}~\cite{VQRec} uses Vector-Quantized item representations and a text-to-code-to-representation scheme, achieving effective cross-domain and cross-platform sequential recommendation.
+As for baselines, we compare KAR with methods that leverage pretrained language model to enhance recommendation, such as P5~\cite{p5}, UniSRec~\cite{UniSRec}, VQRec~\cite{VQRec}, TALLRec~\cite{bao2023tallrec}, and LLM2DIN~\cite{harte2023leveraging}. \textbf{P5}~\cite{p5} is a text-to-text paradigm that unifies recommendation tasks and learns different tasks with the same language modeling objective during pretraining. \textbf{UniSRec}~\cite{UniSRec} designs a universal sequence representation learning approach for sequential recommenders, which introduces contrastive pretraining tasks to effective transfer across scenarios. \textbf{VQ-Rec}~\cite{VQRec} uses Vector-Quantized item representations and a text-to-code-to-representation scheme, achieving effective cross-domain and cross-platform sequential recommendation. \textbf{TALLRec}~\cite{bao2023tallrec} finetunes LLaMa-7B~\cite{llama} with a LoRA architecture on recommendation tasks and enhances the recommendation capabilities of LLMs in few-shot scenarios.
+In our experiment, we implement TALLRec with LLaMa-2-7B-chat\footnote{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}, since it has better performance and ability of instruction following.
+According to~\cite{harte2023leveraging}, we design \textbf{LLM2DIN} which initializes DIN with item embeddings obtained from chatGLM\cite{du2022glm}.
 We utilize the publicly available code of these three models and adapt the model to the CTR task with necessary minor modifications.
 We also align the data and features for all the methods to ensure fair comparisons.